Hello, my name is Melanie from the UK, and I was 39 when I suffered from AFE with my fourth child in October 2006.

 Additional Information

-I believe I survived because of a number key events.
+I believe I survived because of a number of key events.
 My consultant placed me last on the list, so the theatre was ready when I needed it in an emergency.
-I asked him to ‘cut my tubes’ while he was there as we were not going to have any more children.
-During the C Section he said that he didn’t think it was a good idea and didn’t do it.
-Afterwards he said if he had it would have been like ‘turning on two taps’ and as I developed DIC the bleeding would definitely had become unmanageable.
-Also, as importantly it took 28 strangers to save my life.
-Since needing the blood I have worked for the Blood Service to highlight the need for more donors.
-I’m eternally grateful to those that donated.
+I asked him to ‘cut my tubes’ while he was there, as we were not going to have any more children.
+During the C Section, he said that he didn’t think it was a good idea and didn’t do it.
+Afterwards, he said that if he had it would have been like ‘turning on two taps’ and as I developed DIC, the bleeding would definitely have become unmanageable.
+Also, as importantly, it took 28 strangers to save my life.
+Since needing the blood, I have worked for the Blood Service to highlight the need for more donors.
+I’m eternally grateful to those who donated.
 My story has appeared in the National Press and also a Pregnancy Magazine.
 I had a lot of interest in the story being published, but would only ever let it be published if it promoted the need for blood donors as its main feature.

-Emotionally it still hits me but my overriding feeling is that of indescribably gratitude that I am alive.
+Emotionally, it still hits me, but my overriding feeling is that of indescribable gratitude that I am alive.
 I am truly grateful every day and certainly don’t ‘sweat the small stuff’ anymore!